 File Formats for Data Curation

 A file format encodes information within a computer file so that it can be recognized by an application and accessed.
-It is indicated by the file name extension.
+The file name extension helps indicate the kind of format being used.
 Each file type (such as text, images, or sound) has many file formats available.
-We strongly recommend using non-proprietary (open) file formats because it’s important for preserving readability and long-term access for you and anyone else.

 Looking for a cheat sheet?
 Check out our one-pager!